Assalamualaikum Warahmatullahi Wabarakatuh and Salam Sejahtera.

 The website showcases the important role of JBK primarily as a key reference center for regulating the release, importation, export and contained use of LMO and the release of products of such organisms with the aim of protecting human, plant and animal health, environment and biological diversity.
 Our authoritative and up -to -date source of information on policies, statistics, publications and activities is also the information displayed on this website.

 In line with our goal to raise public awareness on biosafety, this virtual site provides a space for citizens to increase knowledge and submit their suggestions and feedback.
-In addition, visitors can find useful links such as the Biosafety Clearing House portal (BCH Portal), Ministry of Natural Resources, Environment and Climate Change (NRECC) website links and major government agencies as well as our official social media pages.
+In addition, visitors can find useful links such as the Biosafety Clearing House portal (BCH Portal), Ministry of Natural Resources And Natural Sustainability (NRES) website links and major government agencies as well as our official social media pages.

 Dr. Azalia binti Mohamed